AFTER a twitter exchange with a defender of Current Affairs

 While Bill Haley performed rhythm and blues with a country-western flair, fledgling rhythm and blues performer Chuck Berry began adding country songs to his repertoire.
-See my separate blog post about Chuck Berry.
+See my separate blog post

 (WHILE rock music's roots were in the blues, it was way more manic.)